onaci/leaflet-temporal-geojson/README.md

 ## notes
 - to improve rendering performance, points are rendered as `L.circleMarker` vectors using L.geoJSON's `pointToLayer` function (i.e. to avoid use of DOM `<img>` for markers)
+- if you only have points, and lots of them - you should check out: [leaflet-point-animator](https://github.com/onaci/leaflet-point-animator) instead.

 ## install
 ```shell